ROCm/gpu-cluster-networking/docs/how-to/multi-node-config.rst

 Run OSU Micro Benchmarks
 =========================

 Running the OSU Micro Benchmarks (OMB) with MPI simulates conditions similar to an AI/HPC workload over your cluster network and serves as a good back-up or secondary test to run and compare with RCCL results.
-As with RCCL, passwordless SSH and fingerpinting is required between all server pairs that will be tested.
+As with RCCL, passwordless SSH and fingerprinting is required between all server pairs that will be tested.

 OMB supports both point to point (pt2pt) operations between one discrete component on a server (host or device) to another, and the same collective operations already seen in the RCCL section.